Akash-94/akash_assignment/Docs/airflow.rst

      WRITE_DB = BashOperator(
         task_id = 'write_db',
-        bash_command = "path.abspath(path.join(path.dirname(__file__), '../schedulers/dags')) && python write_db.py"
+        bash_command = cd "path.abspath(path.join(path.dirname(__file__), '../schedulers/dags')) && python write_db.py"
     )

 Setting Dependencies
 ---------------------

-The dependencies are set to direct the DAG to run indivdual tasks in a pre-defined manner.
-In this case Scrape task is set to execute first, upon its successful execution preprocessing task is executed and finally write_db is executed as the last task.
+The dependencies are set to direct the DAG to run individual tasks in a pre-defined manner.
+In this case Scrape task is set to execute first, upon its successful execution preprocessing task is executed, and finally write_db is executed as the last task.

 .. code-block:: python